Pompe-org/Pompe-HS/README.md

 yunhao@driver: python process.py exec pompe/data
 ```

-## Validate the Evaluation Claims
+## Evaluation and Troubleshooting

-The [Evaluation.md](https://github.com/Pompe-org/Pompe-HS/blob/master/Evaluation.md) in this repo describes how to validate the 4 evaluation claims in our OSDI paper.
+The file [Evaluation.md](https://github.com/Pompe-org/Pompe-HS/blob/master/Evaluation.md) in this repo describes how to validate the 4 evaluation claims in our OSDI paper as well as fixes to common issues.